openstack/project-team-guide/doc/source/open-community.rst

 Project IRC Channels
 ====================

-OpenStack projects may have a team IRC channel on Freenode_.
+OpenStack projects may have a team IRC channel on OFTC_.
 These channels `should be logged`_, in keeping with the open community aspects of OpenStack.
 Project teams typically congregate in their IRC channels to discuss the project and build a sense of community amongst members.
-If a new project doesn't yet have critical mass, the channel #openstack-dev on Freenode is available to use until such time as the project team decides to create their own channel.
+If a new project doesn't yet have critical mass, the channel #openstack-dev on OFTC is available to use until such time as the project team decides to create their own channel.

 Given the fact open source in general, and OpenStack in particular, are global